yfzhang114/Generalization-Causality/README.md

 This is a repository for organizing articles related to Domain generalization, OOD, optimization, data-centric learning, prompt learning, robutness, and causality.
 Most papers are linked to **my reading notes**.
 Feel free to visit my [personal homepage](https://yfzhang114.github.io/) and contact me for collaboration and discussion.

 ### About Me :high_brightness:
-I'm the first year Ph.D. student at the State Key Laboratory of Pattern Recognition, the University of Chinese Academy of Sciences, advised by Prof. [Tieniu Tan](http://people.ucas.ac.cn/~tantieniu).
+I'm the second year Ph.D. student at the State Key Laboratory of Pattern Recognition, the University of Chinese Academy of Sciences, advised by Prof. [Tieniu Tan](http://people.ucas.ac.cn/~tantieniu).
 I have also spent time at Microsoft, advised by Prof. [Jingdong Wang](https://jingdongwang2017.github.io/).

 ###  🔥 Updated 2023-2-2